cds-mipt/deeplabv3plus/README.md

 numpy.__version__ =  1.17.4
 PIL.__version__   =  6.2.1
 ```
-To preprocess images and masks, to convert to tfrecord:
+To preprocess masks, to convert data to tfrecord:
 from `deeplav3plus/deeplab/datasets`:
 ```
 sh convert.sh